qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 * |toggleEditing| GPS position coordinates and an interface for manually entering vertices and features
-* |gpstrack_barchart| GPS signal strength of satellite connections
+* |gpsTrackBarChart| GPS signal strength of satellite connections
-* |gpstrack_polarchart| GPS polar screen showing number and polar position of satellites
+* |gpsTrackPolarChart| GPS polar screen showing number and polar position of satellites
 * |options| GPS options screen (see figure_gps_options_)